 I have also advocated for the designation of certain Mexican drug cartels as foreign terrorist organizations (FTOs), having cosponsored legislation and urged then-Secretary of State Hillary Clinton to support this designation.
-The violence of these cartels has spilled across our borders, endangering the lives of U.S. citizens.
+The violence of these cartels has come across our borders, endangering the lives of U.S. citizens.
 By placing the drug cartels on the FTO list, our law enforcement officers would have additional authorities to limit the cartels’ financial, property, and travel operations.

 More needs to be done, however.
 Illegal immigration is no longer an issue that can be solved just at the border.
 The federal government must (a) find ways to better meet employer needs by streamlining and expanding U.S. visa programs; (b) require employer use of an electronic employment eligibility verification system (also known as e-verify); and (c) implement biometric entry-exit visa tracking for those who overstay their visas.
 I have cosponsored E-Verify legislation (H.R.
 1772), and supported the STEM Jobs Act (H.R.
 6429) to provide green cards to graduates of U.S. universities with advanced degrees in the fields of science, technology, engineering and math.
 Under our current system, we educate scientists and engineers only to send them home to work for our competitors abroad.
 We should modernize our system to keep that knowledge and talent here at home.

-As the grandchild of immigrants I strongly believe that immigration is the lifeblood of our nation.
+As the grandson of immigrants I strongly believe that immigration is the lifeblood of our nation.
 Immigrants bring the energy, vitality and initiative which make America such a unique and prosperous nation.
 Overhauling our broken immigration system by establishing strong border security and bringing immigrants into the American mainstream should be a top priority of this Congress, and I am hopeful that bipartisan negotiations will yield fair and effective laws.